-Stites & Harbison's trademark attorneys serve a diverse clientele around the world.
+Stites & Harbison's trademark attorneys provide comprehensive, personalized services to a diverse clientele worldwide.
 We have extensive experience helping clients secure and protect their trademarks.
 Additionally, our team carefully collaborates with select international colleagues to assist clients with the registration and enforcement process internationally.

 Services we provide include:

-- Prosecuting trademark applications with the United States Patent and Trademark Office (USPTO) as well as with state trademark offices
+- Prosecuting trademark applications with the United States Patent and Trademark Office (USPTO) and state trademark offices;

-- Recording trademarks with Customs to help prevent the importation of counterfeit goods
+- Recording trademarks with U.S. Customs to help prevent the importation of counterfeit goods;

-- Resolving trademark disputes through litigation, including practice before the Trademark Trial and Appeals Board of the USPTO.
+- Resolving trademark disputes through litigation, including practice before courts, the Trademark Trial and Appeals Board of the USPTO, and arbitration panels; and

-Once our clients have established trademark portfolios, we counsel and assist them in maximizing the value of their trademarks through licensing agreements, sponsorship agreements, and other relationships with third parties.
+We counsel and assist clients by negotiating licensing agreements, sponsorship agreements, and other relationships with third parties.
 In transactions involving the acquisition or disposition of trademark portfolios, our intellectual property attorneys team with our firm’s business services attorneys to:

-- Draft and negotiate the appropriate terms related to trademarks in a transaction, whether they are central to or incidental to the larger transaction
+- Draft and negotiate the appropriate terms related to trademarks in a transaction, whether they are central to or incidental to the larger transaction; and

 - Ensure the accuracy of documents that reflect the transfers of trademarks.